mathworks/getting-started-with-perception-for-students/README.md

 While designing autonomous systems, there is typically a requirement to 'see' the environment.
 It could be an underwater vehicle navigating through obstacles, or a formula student car maneuvering through cones, or robot picking and placing an object.

 This tutorial series will help you get started with the practical approaches while working with perception algorithms and how to tackle them.
-We will use MATLAB<sup>:registered:</sup> as the platform to understand the algorithms and apply the techniques learnt using Simulink<sup>:registered:</sup> through the exercises.
+We will use MATLAB&reg; as the platform to understand the algorithms and apply the techniques learnt using Simulink&reg; through the exercises.

 - Part 1: Basic Operations on Images - Link to Video [https://www.youtube.com/watch?v=GKVLY0iFyK0&list=PLn8PRpmsu08pMH5wexyjc_4ludkyYvhqo&index=1](https://www.youtube.com/watch?v=GKVLY0iFyK0&list=PLn8PRpmsu08pMH5wexyjc_4ludkyYvhqo&index=1)
 - Part 2: Image Segmentation and Analysis - Link to Video [https://www.youtube.com/watch?v=-bYKl64vpGY&list=PLn8PRpmsu08pMH5wexyjc_4ludkyYvhqo&index=2](https://www.youtube.com/watch?v=-bYKl64vpGY&list=PLn8PRpmsu08pMH5wexyjc_4ludkyYvhqo&index=2)